 David says that the law of God is right and the Word of God is truth and that they can make the foolish wise, [they enlighten the eyes of those who were once foolish making them wise].
 He also says that all of the judgments of God are to be desired more than the finest gold and sweetest of honey.

-We have within our hands (if we are reading the Bible right now) or within our reach, the one Book that is able to give us the understanding that the world so desperately needs.
+We have within our hands (in the Holy Scriptures) or within our reach, the one Book that is able to give us the understanding that the world so desperately needs.
 It is a wonderful, marvelous gift given to God’s children to understand the deep mysteries of life which are elusive to the rest of mankind including the most brilliant of minds.

 Within the depths of God’s Word is the most valuable prize that any man could ask for.
 To be given understanding into the mysteries of the Kingdom and the Word of God is a most precious opportunity and privilege.
 Throughout eons of time men have searched for the truth and could not find it because they were looking in the wrong places.

 But now, Brethren, in our day we have been given access to the riches and treasures of the Kingdom if we will value them and seek them more than the temporal physical pleasures that this world has to offer.

 God’s message through Solomon is for His children to seek out His kind of wisdom, to buy it with our lives, our time, and all of our energy and then never let it go!
 If we do that, our Father in heaven will greatly rejoice even now; and then for all eternity, and we will rejoice right along with Him.

 Proverbs 23:23 Buy the truth, and sell it not; also wisdom, and instruction, and understanding.
 23:24 The father of the righteous shall greatly rejoice: and he that begetteth a wise child shall have joy of him.

 Proverbs 3:13 Happy is the man that findeth wisdom, and the man that getteth understanding.